 Even though veganism is a positive lifestyle in many ways, the fact that we live in a speciest society can lead to extreme exhaustion and activism fatigue.
 By having a conscious awareness of animal exploitation most ignore, our mental and physical health can suffer.
-Creating the time and space to recharge should be prioritized.
+Creating the time and space to recharge and practice self-care should be prioritized.

 Meditation doesn’t have to be a religious or spiritual experience.
 It’s proven that having at least 15 minutes of relaxation and time for yourself can help ease feelings of anxiety and make you feel more grounded.
 Even if guided meditation doesn’t work for you, it’s important to take some time off your busy schedule to simply relax and take your mind off everything that worries you.

 There are many high-quality apps that offer great meditation content, such as Headspace and Calm.

 Take a break from Social Media & the news

 It’s ok to be informed on what is happening in the world we live in, but sometimes they can bring us anxiety due to things we can’t even control.
 Limiting your consumption of bad news can have a huge impact on your emotional well-being.
 Some ideas for doing that are put your phone down and out of reach, setting limits by tracking your social media time, turning off notifications, setting “phone free zones” and scheduling “social media free days”.

 Journaling is proved to help you track symptoms and learn more about your own negative thoughts.
 That will allow you to control them and act accordingly.
 Control your narrative identifying things you are grateful for.
 Describe your goals, write a letter to yourself and talk about your day.
 Here there is a vegan themed journal for keeping you motivated in the process in case you want to check it out ;).